 So thick was the smoke that it was impossible for the firemen to ascend the steps and ladders were placed and the fire was reached through the front windows of the second story.
 It was first attempted to extinguish the conflagration with the chemical, but it was soon seen that this was impossible on account of the headway gained by the fire, and water was used.

-Three years later, his spirits were once again buoyed as he received the news that he might become the owner of new land:
+Three years later, he received the news that he might become the owner of new land: